dotnetcorenoob/TopUpAPI/README.md

 4. Install/Update the nesscary packages from Nugetpackage manager in VS
 5. Also, Clone the  ExternalBalanceService API  - https://github.com/dotnetcorenoob/ExternalBalanceService.git
    and makes sure it is running
+6. Update the ExternalApiUrls settings in the Appsettings.development.json file to point the localhost url of the external balance service
-6. Run the solution ,you should be taken to the SwaggerUI
+7. Run the solution ,you should be taken to the SwaggerUI